-A wide range of career opportunities exist in the commercial and public sector, marketing, public relations and specialised fields.
-Graduates can develop their practice as independent artists and pursue collaborations, commissions, publication and exhibition opportunities, or in postgraduate study.
+Our Photography degree is excellent preparation for a range of careers in fields such as the commercial and public sectors, marketing, public relations and specialised fields.
+You could develop your practice as an independent artist and pursue collaborations, commissions, publication and exhibition opportunities.
+You would also be well positioned for postgraduate study.

 How to apply

 Standard entry requirements apply.
 A typical offer would be BCC at A-Level or DMM at BTEC.
 In addition, applicants are expected to have studied an Art, Design, Photography or related subject in an A-Level or BTEC level 3 Diploma (or equivalent) or a Foundation Diploma in Art and Design.

 Applicants are interviewed and are requested to provide a portfolio of their own work in Art and Design.
 International students may submit their portfolio electronically.
 Students with a relevant HND or Foundation Degree with a suitable profile of achievement may be admitted onto year two or three.